 “Back to Action!”
 Tommy called, using the time it took to recall his helmet and bring his powers out of standby mode.
 He also took the opportunity to teleport away from the chasm.

 Now they were fighting man to man, both determined to triumph.
 There was something important on the line in this battle: pride.
 Tommy was drawing every erg of power he could from the Zeo Crystal, using a technique usually reserved for special moves.
 He used his enhanced strength to lift a large chunk of rock from the ground and threw it at his opponent.
-Minion teleported away before it crashed to the ground.
-Tommy though knew where his enemy was and tackled him around the waist before Minion could regain his bearings.
+Lorrigan teleported away before it crashed to the ground.
+Tommy though knew where his enemy was and tackled him around the waist before Lorrigan could regain his bearings.

 “He did it!”
 Rocky proclaimed loudly.